 The War on Candles

-Julia Schiwal
+- Julia Schiwal

-• 7 min read
+- 7 min read

-Updated: May 5
+Updated: Mar 5

 My favorite local restaurant does something that I hate.
 On each table in their otherwise beautiful restaurant, in a small and delicate plastic blue tealight, there is an electric plastic candle.

 You know the kind.
 Perhaps you came across them because you were shopping in a Halloween store with your parents, looking for a good way to keep your jack o’ lantern lit.
-Or maybe you worked at a restaurant and had the job of lighting the candles, turning the button on each one and bringing them to tables.
+Or maybe you worked at a restaurant and had the job of lighting the candles, turning the button on each one, and bringing them to tables.
 That is how I came across them.

 That is not how I learned to hate them.

-I hate them because when I am eating a delicious meal and I pause to take a sip of a drink, likely a sour beer, I see in front of me fake-sparkling in fake-glass, plastic in plastic, and an electric flame probably powered by a small silver disc.
-And then, sipping my beer and my sparkling water, I ask, “if the candle is fake, might the ‘fresh bread’ be fake as well?”
+I hate them because when I am eating a delicious meal, and I pause to take a sip of a drink, likely a sour beer, I see in front of me fake-sparkling in fake-glass, plastic in plastic, and an electric flame probably powered by a small silver disc.
+And then, sipping my beer and my sparkling water, I ask, “If the candle is fake, might the ‘fresh bread’ be fake as well?”

-Real candles are in fact simpler and more beautiful.
+Real candles are, in fact, simpler and more beautiful.
 They do not pose any problem on first inspection.
 One might think a real flame is an issue, but I am more terrified of the idea that restaurants believe their patrons so infantile that they cannot risk a small open flame, which has been on every table for nearly ten thousand years. le

 Secretary of Defense Pete Hegseth, to honor the ride of Paul Revere, turned on two plastic candles.
 He posted this image on X, the propaganda website run by Elon Musk, a noted Ketamine addict and the world’s worst polygamist.
 Hegseth turned on the plastic candles to honor the ride of Paul Revere, posting,

 On April 18th, 1775, Paul Revere rode through the night to warn local militias that the British were coming.
+Two hundred and fifty years later, we honor his bravery.

 Instead, we received a highly edited photo of Pete holding one of two electric candles, set against an industrial background that could almost be any office in America.
 There is no nature in sight, none of the water that Paul Revere probably looked upon with terror and bated breath on his long midnight ride.
-There is no horse and rider, there is no church raising lantern lights, but there is a set of plastic candles.
+There is no horse and rider, there is no Church raising lantern lights, but there is a set of plastic candles.
 I could recreate this photo with any man in any office building anywhere in the nation after a trip to any dollar store.

 That maybe you are writing about your hate for the candle, doubting yourself.
 If the candle is not real, how can my hate be?
 Isn’t the car door just a car door, isn’t the first name easier?